-The Gods Must Be Lazy: The Incarnae, at first blush, though Glories of the Most High expands on this: they're not so much lazy as caught in a Lotus-Eater Machine, the Games of Divinity.
+The Gods Must Be Lazy: The Incarnae, at first blush, though the 2nd Edition Glories of the Most High expands on this: they're not so much lazy as caught in a Lotus-Eater Machine, the Games of Divinity.
 It's strongly implied that the Primordials deliberately let this happen as posthumous revenge vs. their usurpers.
 Then again, it could just be that the Primordials' gaming machine had No OSHA Compliance.

 Gods Need Prayer Badly: Any being in Creation that is worshipped by someone or something else receives Essence; this is the natural way for gods to sustain themselves.
 Furthermore, in Yu-Shan (Heaven), you can eat and drink prayer.
 One interpretation of the background material suggests that this trope is why the human race was created in the first place: they breed a lot, are superstitious, and are deliberately designed to be far too weak to survive comfortably without divine help, so that equals lots of delicious prayer for the gods.

 Gold-Colored Superiority: The color, and material, of gold is heavily associated with the top-dog Solar Exalted.
 Their trademark magical material, Orichalcum, not only resembles gold, but can be refined from it with considerable effort.